google/zetasql/docs/arrays.md

 <a id="working_with_arrays"></a>

 In ZetaSQL, an array is an ordered list consisting of zero or more values of the same data type.
-You can construct arrays of simple data types, such as `INT64`, and complex data types, such as `STRUCT`s.
-The current exception to this is the `ARRAY` data type because arrays of arrays are not supported.
+You can construct arrays of a simple data type, such as `INT64`, or a complex data type, such as `STRUCT`.
+However, arrays of arrays aren't supported.
 To learn more about the `ARRAY` data type, including
 `NULL` handling, see [Array type][array-data-type].